Scholarships

 Scholarship Description:

 • Scholarship amount: $750.
-Each FFA Chapter of Buffalo Hanover-Montrose, Howard Lake-Waverly-Winsted, Dassel-Cokato, and Rockford will receive one $750 scholarship to one of their chapter members.
+Each FFA Chapter of Buffalo Hanover-Montrose, Howard Lake-Waverly-Winsted, Dassel-Cokato, Rockford, and Eden Prairie will receive one $750 scholarship to one of their chapter members.

 • Recipients will be chosen on the basis of scholastic involvement, home and community involvement, and a short essay describing their educational goals.